 Getting Things Done

 Two years ago I read the book Getting Things Done: The Art of Stress-Free Productivity by David Allen and became a disciple of Getting Things Done (GTD).
-If you haven’t read this book, or aren’t familiar with GTD, I highly recommend that you check it out.
+If you haven’t read this book or aren’t familiar with GTD, I highly recommend that you check it out.
 The GTD

 method rests on the principle that a person needs to move tasks out of the mind by recording them externally.
 That way, the mind is freed from the job of remembering everything that needs to be done, and can concentrate on actually performing those tasks. (via Wikipedia)

 I adopted this system, and have been successful using it for over two years now, because of two reasons: 1. the GTD method is easy to understand, implement, and maintain; and 2.
 I’ve found electronic tools that have allowed me to implement the GTD method in conjunction with my electronic life.
-Simply put, the GTD method serves as the basis of allowing me to carve out time to make media.
+Simply put, the GTD method serves as the basis for allowing me to carve out time to make media.

 I rarely watch TV anymore and when I do it is usually a sporting event, a movie, or Anthony Bourdain’s No Reservations.
-I just don’t find sitting mindlessly in front on the TV exciting anymore.
+I just don’t find sitting mindlessly in front of the TV exciting anymore.
 Rather than watch TV, I take time with my family or read.
 Speaking of reading, I read all the time.
 Whether it’s a book, a blog, or the newspaper, not only do I find enjoyment in reading – I also find blog topics and ideas.

 - How many social media channels do you feel you can manage and participate in fully?